-Evolving Beyond Just Resources Towards A More Experience Based API Design28 Oct 2014
+Evolving Beyond Just Resources Towards A More Experience Based API Design

 I really love the thought process around API design, and I am always looking for ways to push forward my craft.
 Telling stories is one way I do this, forcing me to make what I’m doing understandable to a wider audience, which is also the exact thing I’m trying to do with my API designs—mind blown!